 READING GROUP – POETICS OF READING

 The reading group will continue meeting in Berlin in autumn 2021

 The aim of the group is to explore knowledge as poetics and collective reading as communication.
 Reading is usually a solitary activity and communication something that happens in addition, by other means.
 Often, there is an expectation that to participate in a discussion, one has to bring well-formed articulate ideas.
 But what happens when there are no words?
 Who and what forms our thoughts?
 How can sharing others’ words by reading them together be a way towards another kind of community?
 How do we share our frames of reference and contexts?

 We will look for something other than a purely intellectual engagement or discussion of theories.
 We will explore how what we read affects us, how we live with it, how we use it to relate to others, to our work and to the world.
 We will not analyse and critique but listen and respond.

 The texts can be of any form: theory, poetry, literature, fiction, non-fiction, something else, something in between.

 No advance preparation is needed other than bringing a paragraph or a page of a text to read.
-The group is on pause in March and will start again later in spring.
-Please sign up here if you would like to participate.
-You will receive a link to the online meeting.

 – The group has an intersectional feminist sensibility.
 The texts don’t need to directly engage with feminist (or any other) theory, but they should share the sensibility.
 We don’t need to read texts only by women, but it will not be a space for texts by or focusing on canonical white male authors.